radicallyopensecurity/Nonprofit-Ventures/nonprofit-company-incubator.md

-# Why We Need A Nonprofit Company Incubator
+# A Nonprofit Company Incubator

 The same principles also apply to startup financing You can use your capital to bootstrap and support non-profit companies (FFIs)